Heavy Machinery Moving Equipment: Your Options

 January 11, 2022

 There are many different types of heavy machinery moving equipment.
-Knowing exactly what’s available and what each type can do will help you make the right choice for your machine moving challenges.
-The most common types of heavy machinery moving equipment include:
+Knowing exactly what’s available and what each type can do will help you make the right choice for your machine-moving challenges.
+Making sure you do your research thoroughly will ensure you get equipment that offers the maneuverability to handle a wide range of projects.

 Types of Heavy Machinery Moving Equipment

 If you’re a machinery moving contractor, no doubt you’ll be aware of what each of these can do.
-But if your company prefers to handle these projects in-house, we recommend you take a look at the summary below.
+But if your company prefers to handle these projects in-house, we recommend you read through the brief summaries below.

 Lifting wedges make use of an integral hydraulic cylinder and stepped jaws.
 They make it possible to start your lift project when there’s a gap as small as 0.39”.
 Activating the lifting wedge typically expands the gap up to 2.72”.
 If there’s not a cylinder integrated into the design of the wedge, you will need to attach an external hand or foot-operated hydraulic pump.